 After my first couple of Fiori concerts it was obvious that there was a gap in my classical and baroque knowledge.
 I can easily enjoy the music without knowing the technical bits but I rock the geek chic (or I’m just a geek) so I like to know the whys and wherefores.

-On Thursday 30th May Fiori Musicali are performing their ‘Vivaldi’s Venice’ at Bilton Grange Chapel.
-Ahead of the performance I thought I’d have a chat with one of the main instrumentalists of the evening, Heidi Fardell.
-Heidi’s instrument will be quite familiar for many of us.
+On the occasion of Fiori Musicali’s performance of their ‘Vivaldi’s Venice’ at Bilton Grange Chapel, I thought I’d have a chat with one of the main instrumentalists of the evening, Heidi Fardell.
+Heidi’s instrument is quite familiar for many of us.
 It’s often the first experience that we have playing music.
 ‘London’s Burning’ might give you a clue.

 When it comes to Fiori Musicali Penelope Rapson is the person in the know.
 Penelope is director (she keeps everyone in line) and founded the classical group in 1983 after studying music at Oxford.
 She’s a clever bunny and as I know pretty much nothing about classical music, we had a chat so I could swot up!